Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 And the results are precisely reincarnated in a way that history has already played out: men who lack financial ability postpone their marriages and work hard to obtain sufficient economic foundations, while men who already have economic foundations, or who have achieved economic foundations, can be picky.

-Although it was written in the 19th century, Jane Eyre is so meaningful for reference and alertness to today!
+Although it was written in the 19th century, Jane Eyre is so meaningful for reference and alert to today!

 In this process of self-building, Jane Eyre will be a very good spiritual guide.
 That's why I think Jane Eyre is a must-read for girls.
 Whether male or female, we may or may not be so surprised to discover that the answer to happiness is found in the entire world, and the key to the answer lies within us.